Tiny Rascal Gang: History

 The United States began admitting its first Cambodian refugees in 1979 after the Khmer Rouge insurgency.
 Nearly 158,000 Cambodians were admitted by 1991, most of whom resettled in the states of California, Massachusetts, and New York.
 Like many refugee groups, lack of knowledge about the culture and society of the host nation and limited command of the English language erected a socio-cultural barrier.
 Individuals experienced post-traumatic stress disorder and depression, and Cambodian-American communities were deeply affected by poverty.

 During the mid-1980s, a Latino student and a Cambodian student in Long Beach fought; this led to the formation of the Tiny Rascals as Cambodian youths began to form street gangs to protect themselves.
 Gang hand-signs, graffiti, and fashion developed, and the TRG began committing extortion, murder, kidnapping, robbery, burglary, home invasion, and drug and weapons trafficking.
 Members of the Tiny Rascals Gang had a violent rivalry with the Long Beach-based East Side Longos, who were predominantly Hispanic, during the early 1990s.

-The origin of Tiny Rascals Gang among some is sometimes considered to be a youth gang formed in Santa Ana in Orange County.
+The origin of Tiny Rascals Gang is also sometimes considered to be a youth gang formed in Santa Ana in Orange County.

-It is also considered, around the war with the Longos a branch of TRG separated from the rest of the gang and formed Asian Boyz.
-This gang would later join with other gangs in California like Asian Boys Insanity and forming sets all around USA.
+A branch of TRG separated from the rest of the gang and formed Asian Boyz.
+This gang would later join with other gangs in California like Asian Boys Insanity, and forming groups all around the United States.
 The rivalry between TRG and Asian Boyz is quite prominent and has crossed interstate with murders on both sides.

-At its peak the TRG sets in Washington state nearly consisted of 200 members making it the largest Asian gang in the state.
+At its peak the TRG groups in Washington state consisted of nearly 200 members, making it the largest Asian gang in the state.
 Unlike California a lot of the members did not join for protection from racist gangs but due to mainstream society not accepting the culture.
-Another aspect is the appealing lifestyle joining TRG and other gangs bring as opposed to routine lifestyle.